-The best way to measure the effectiveness of training and employees’ sales performance is to evaluate activity at the point-of-sale.
-As referenced in reason No. 1, special focus should be on evaluating sales process performance on customer phone calls.
-The best way to do this to record and evaluate actual customer sales calls.
+The best way to measure the effectiveness of sales training is to evaluate interactions at the point-of-sale.
+As referenced in reason No. 1, special focus should be on evaluating your sales staff’s process performance on incoming customer sales calls.

-It’s important to note that many tire and auto service businesses, perhaps yours, are already recording their customer calls.
-If so, you’re only halfway there.
-The other half – the more important half – is monitoring and evaluating those calls on how well your sales associates are meeting, or not meeting, the established selling system.
+It’s important to note that many tire/auto service businesses are already recording their incoming customer calls.
+If yours is that’s great, but you’re only halfway there.
+The other half – the more important half – is evaluating those calls on how well your sales associates are executing the established selling system.

-In the case of my tire and auto service clients, we use award-winning call recording software with tailored scorecards to evaluate and measure every element of the Pinnacle sales process.
+In the case of my tire/auto service clients, we use award-winning call recording software with tailored scorecards to evaluate and measure every element of the Pinnacle sales process.
 Armed with the evaluation data, we can then pinpoint precisely where a sales associate is weak or missing key elements and provide the coaching to improve their sales/customer service performance.
+Details here > Measuring Training

 As renowned management consultant Peter Drucker said, “If you can’t measure it, you can’t manage it.”
 That is certainly true of sales and customer service training and there’s no better way than evaluating sales associates performance at the point-of-sale on actual customer calls.